This entry is part 3 of 20 in the series Glossary

 Snippet posts are not to be confused with the Google featured snippet.

-A Featured Snippet is a block that shows on the top of a search results page that contains a summary of the users answer and a link to the webpage from which it was obtained.
-Featured snippets are provided for the top ranking page for a given search query a person performs.
-This article is NOT about featured snippets, this article is about snippet posts.
+A Featured Snippet is a block of text that shows on the top of a SERP (search engine) results page that contains a summary of an answer and a link to the webpage from which it was obtained.

-What are the benefits of snippet posts to small businesses?
+What are the benefits of snippet posts?

-Within a defined niche or topic, Google tends to rank large busy websites higher than websites that are smaller and less busy.
+And one very important idea is that within a defined niche or topic, Google tends to rank large busy websites higher than websites that are smaller and less busy.

 That’s it in a nutshell.